Bin-Huang/koa-redis-session/README.md

 - Session is stored on client side unencrypted
 - Browser cookies always have length limits

+If you every care about one of the above in your project, you should use an external session store.

 In addition, when you use external stores, session storage is dependent on your external store -- you can't access the session if your external store is down.
 Use external session stores only if necessary.

 refer: https://github.com/koajs/session